MohamedAhmed04/Competitive-programming/Readme.md

-This repository contains problems that I solved in 2019...I will try to add problems that I solved in 2017 and 2018
+# This repository contains problems that's solved in 2019...I will try to add problems that it solved in 2017 and 2018